edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_3.md

 4. MC will ask about Native VLAN mismatch, how do we tackle this issue?
 > Ans: 2 answers, both works.
 Either **merge** (left and right native VLAN merges) or **spanning-tree block** blocking both VLANs together!

+5. Need to learn to to check trunk links!
+> Ans: using `swtichport trunk encapsulation dot1q` & `swtichport mode trunk` & `swtichport trunk native vlan 1`

+6. InterVLAN will be tested as MC!
+Q: Why do we need InterVLAN when we have VLAN 1 and VLAN 2?
+> Because we can keep the 3 benefits of VLAN while maintaining VLAN 1 and VLAN 2 communication via L3 InterVLAN !

+7. DTP stuff (Dynamic Trunk Protocol) will be tested in MC: DTP switchport modes...likely

 # 4. Features in CISCO switches
 ## 4.3 Default VLAN